To export livestock, licenced exporters must have:

 The ‘Export Control (Animals) Order 2004' requires that a licensed exporter must submit their Notice of Intention to Export livestock (NOI) at least 10 working days before the proposed export, or 10 working days before any required quarantine or isolation begins.
 The NOI must be submitted for each consignment of livestock.
 The NOI must identify the ESCAS approval that will apply to the proposed export.

 TRACE (Tracking Animal Certification for Export) provides access to an online system for completing an NOI (notice of intention to export) and associated applications and submissions relating to live animal exports.

 We prefer exporters use the TRACE electronic submission system to submit the NOI.

 Other export documentation including import permits

-All export documentation must be prepared and maintained in line with the exporter’s approved arrangement, regulatory and importing country requirements, with export documentation reviewed by the department at the time of audit.
+All export documentation must be prepared and maintained in line with the exporter’s approved arrangement, regulatory and importing country requirements, with export documentation reviewed by us at the time of audit.

 Prior to export, provisional exporters must provide all documentation to the departmental veterinary officer for verification (this can be achieved via upload to TRACE), while exporters on Performance Level 1 and above are required to provide a set of core documents and retain non-core documents for audit.